 The Wellspring Church, Wood St, DE4 4DS

-It’s all ‘new’ for this congregation because Wellspring Church was formed informally in 2013 from the coming-together of the Methodist and Baptist Churches in Wirksworth, then formalised at a special gathering in September 2014.
-It has been a very courageous move by members of the two churches, for many of the people have had long associations with their original, separate, church.
+It’s all ‘new’ for this congregation because Wellspring Church was formed informally in 2013 from the coming-together of the Methodist and Baptist Churches in Wirksworth.
+This was formalised at a special gathering in September 2014.
+It has been a very courageous move by members of the two churches, many of whom have had long associations with their original, separate, church.
 They are linked to Churches Together for Derbyshire and the local Churches Together, Wirksworth and District.

 Churches Together Wirksworth & District